Masterclass: poetry (a one-term intensive workshop)

 This is an advanced poetry writing course.
 Students will be expected to have written a number of poems to a publishable standard.
-Students will need to submit up to three poems to email@example.com by 20th August 2021 to be considered.
+To be considered for this course, please submit up to three poems to email@example.com by 18 March 2022.

 How will I be taught, and will there be any work outside the class?

 The course will include a mix of tutor led discussion, workshop readings, critical feedback from the class on your own poems, tutor feedback and discussions of theory and structure and writing and redrafting exercises in and out of class time.

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.

 Are there any other costs?
 Is there anything I need to bring?